22. NAVAL INTERCEPTION AND COMBAT

 22.9433 OTHER LOSSES: Losses inflicted by submarines on CVEs, cruisers and named ships must be taken from the attacked naval force and may not be taken by naval units in an SW box.

-22.9434 SEA SUPPLY LINES: Undefended sea supply lines are disrupted if successfully attacked by submarines (30.381).
+22.9434 SEA SUPPLY LINES: Undefended sea supply lines are disrupted if attacked by submarines (30.381).
 If one or more destroyer factors are assigned to the protection of a sea supply line, submarine losses to the protecting destroyers may be taken from uncommitted destroyers as per 22.9432.

 22.9435 DESTROYERS AND TRANSPORTS CARRYING CARGO: For the effect of submarine attacks on destroyers and transports carrying cargo, see 20.58B and 20.59.